Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Make training fun

-Because your dog wants to please you, Nelson suggests associating potty breaks outside with positive things — such as praise and treats — from the first day.
+Because your dog wants to please you, Nelson suggests associating potty breaks outside with positive things—such as praise and treats—from the first day.
+Using positive reinforcement for desired behaviors is at the core of the LIMA approach.

-Treats create a potent reinforcement tool because they appeal to a dog’s sense of smell, taste, and touch.
-As all dog owners know, treats help fill the stomach, which is every dog’s top priority.
-Choose healthy and delicious treats such as pig ears for dogs.
+Treats are a potent form of reinforcement because they appeal to a dog’s sense of smell, taste, and touch.

 Puppy crate training